Job Title: Director of Workplace Campaigns, United Way of Greater Topeka (UWGT)

 - While performing the duties of this job, the employee is regularly required to sit; use hands to finger, handle, or feel; talk, and hear.
 The employee frequently is required to reach with hands and arms.
 The employee is frequently required to stand; walk; and occasionally required to stoop, kneel, crouch, or crawl.
 The employee must occasionally lift and/or move up to 10 pounds

-- High level of stress caused from tight deadlines and key monetary goals.
+- High level of stress caused by tight deadlines and key monetary goals.

 - Moderate level of physical activity during campaign season.